gmum/gmum.r/src/README.md

 cd ..
 ```

-Now u can use library from R
+Now you can use library from R

 ```{R}
 library(devtools)